 Copyright 2009 Howard Bartlett Sanborn, IV

 Sanborn, Howard Bartlett.
-"Economics and disproportionality: the determinants of early elections in four parliamentary democracies." dissertation, University of Iowa, 2009.
+"Economics and disproportionality: the determinants of early elections in four parliamentary democracies."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.